-Content Scraped from Other Websites
+1.2 Content Scraped from Other Websites

-Content scrapping means copying the content from other websites and pasting it on your own site.
+Content scraping means copying the content from other websites and pasting it on your own site.
 This also involves a slight modification, such as rewriting a bit.
 This will lead to serious plagiarism issues, and search engines might blacklist your website.

 Auto-generated content is generated programmatically by using a computer program or by using a set of pre-defined templates.
 They are created with the help of code with the sole purpose of publishing and indexing large amounts of pages in SERPs.

-Low-Quality Affiliate Pages
+1.4 Low-Quality Affiliate Pages

 Low-quality affiliate pages include content from a brand or affiliated brands that are copied from the merchant site and pasted across multiple pages or domains.

-Doorway Pages are not the main content, but instead, force visitors to take action such as to click and lead them to another page where they find it useful and the one they have been searching for.
+Doorway Pages are not the main content, but instead, force visitors to take action, such as to click and lead them to another page where they find it useful and the one they have been searching for.

-Lowers Domain Authority
+2.1 Lowers Domain Authority

-High Bounce Rate
+2.2 High Bounce Rate

 Although a high bounce rate does not hurt your SEO ranking factor, it will still hurt your conversion rate.
 If the visitor or reader finds your content useless, they won’t even stay for a minute and they might go with your competitor.
 As a result, your competitors will overtake your ranking position.

-Manual Actions Penalty
+2.3 Manual Actions Penalty

-3 How To Detect & Remove Thin Content Issues?
+3 How To Detect & Remove Thin Content Issues

-3.1 Google Webmaster Tools
+3.1 Google Search Console

-3.3 Rank Math Analytics
+3.2 Rank Math Analytics

 Rank Math’s Analytics feature takes all the required data from your search console, Google Analytics, and fetches you meaningful graphs and insights.

 It is very easy to find out thin content from Rank Math’s Analytics feature.
-First, turn on the Analytics module from Rank Math’s dashboard.

-The SEO performance tab gives you a quick update on your search traffic, search impressions, the total number of ranking keywords, total search clicks generated, CTR, and the average position of your site on search results.
+The SEO Performance tab gives you a quick update on your search traffic, search impressions, the total number of ranking keywords, total search clicks generated, CTR, and the average position of your site on search results.

-4 Final Thoughts – Content Audit
+5 Final Thoughts – Content Audit